Okavango delta Chiefs Island Boating Safaris

 Safari starts in Maun and ends in Maun

-Day 1: We will pick you up from your place of accommodation in Maun and transfer you to “The Old Bridge” getting you there by 8:30am.
-We will then have time for a quick cup of coffee or tea in a wonderful riverside setting while meeting our guide to discuss the safari.
-We then depart from “The Old Bridge” at 9am by motor boat, first on the Thamalakane river then up the Boro river.
+Day 1: We will meet you at your place of accommodation in Maun, have a quick cup of coffee or tea while meeting your guide to discuss the safari.
+We then depart for the boat station at 8:30am.
+At 9am we leave by motor boat, first on the Thamalakane river then up the Boro river.

 After the first 45 minutes passing through a rural area we then cross the “Buffalo fence” and enter the wildlife area of Okavango Delta.